utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

     Even with all these checks and helpers in place, we cannot check the names of classes from other languages like GDScript or C#.
 It's your responsibility to make sure there are no naming conflicts.

 ### Hierarchy

-Again: Godot does not have the concept of namespaces.
-So all classes are registered top level.
+As mentioned beforehand, Godot does not have the concept of namespaces.
+So all classes are registered at top level.
 It does not matter where in the folder hierarchy a script resides in, it still is accessed the same way.
 Hence, it does not matter if the registration files are all in one directory, or scattered across multiple directories.
 By default, the registration files are all generated in a folder hierarchy which resembles your package hierarchy:

 - `com.mygame.packageA.ClassA`